-- The minimum recommended full scale value is approx. 1/20 of the maximum full scale - In most applications, 20 to 50 % of the maximum full scale value can be considered ideal - Select a lower full scale value for abrasive substances (such as liquids with entrained solids): flow velocity <1 m/s (<3 ft/s). - For gas measurement the following rules apply: - The flow velocity in the measuring tubes should not exceed half the sonic velocity (0.5 Mach). - The maximum mass flow depends on the density of the gas: formula $\rightarrow \triangleq 98$
+- For an overview of the measuring range full scale values, see the "Measuring range" section $(\rightarrow \ \ \)$ - The minimum recommended full scale value is approx. 1/20 of the maximum full scale value - In most applications, 20 to 50 % of the maximum full scale value can be considered ideal - A low full scale value must be selected for abrasive media (such as liquids with entrained solids): flow velocity < 1 m/s (< 3 ft/s). - For gas measurement the following rules apply: - The flow velocity in the measuring tubes should not exceed half the sonic velocity (0.5 Mach). - The maximum mass flow depends on the density of the gas: formula ($\rightarrow \triangleq 96$)